Lil Shine

-Jasper William Johnson (born February 18, 2005), also known as Lil Shine, is an American rapper.
-A noted figure in the pluggnB scene, he has released two studio albums, Losing Myself in 2022 and Shine Forever in 2025.
+Jasper William Johnson (born February 18, 2005), known professionally as Lil Shine, is an American rapper and songwriter from Minneapolis, Minnesota.
+Widely regarded as one of the most prominent figures in the pluggnB scene, he began his career in 2017 and has since released three studio albums, Losing Myself in 2022, Shine Forever in 2025, and Get Rich Or Die Sippin' in 2026.

 Early life

 Jasper William Johnson was born on February 18, 2005, in Minneapolis, Minnesota.

 Career

 Johnson began to create music in 2017, at the age of twelve.
 He began to receive attention in 2019 after releasing the songs "Stop!" and "Relax!".
 Johnson joined the rap group Reptilian Club Boyz in 2020, remaining in the group until its disbandment in 2021.
 He collaborated with American rapper Summrs in 2023, on the single "Hop Out".

 Johnson released his second studio album, Shine Forever, on January 1, 2025.
 He originally lost the laptop with the album files.
+On May 15, 2026, Johnson released Get Rich Or Die Sippin, which had two features from Summrs, and Kankan.